tillay8/tillay8/README.md

-am tilley

-am not communist

-i make code

-i use qubesos

-contact me on discord @tillay8

-i like girls und panzer anime

-i like encryption
+am tilley. am not communis. i make code. i use qubesos and endeavour. contact me on discord @tillay8. i like girls und panzer anime. wayy too much. i like encryption.

+working on zsh-wrapped rn